Update: Feb 2025

-Hanoi – Heaven of street foods ranging from the snacks to main dishes that get you full up all night or sweet deserts for desert lovers.
-Everyone can find their favorite when strolling around Hanoi’s Old quarter.
-All the best street food are being sold here and you can’t try it all in one day I’m sure of this since there are too many good things to choose from.
-Let’s see some of our picks and taste it for yourself when in Hanoi.
+Hanoi – Heaven of street foods ranging from snacks to main dishes that get you full up all night or sweet deserts for desert lovers.
+Everyone can find their favourite when strolling around Hanoi’s Old Quarter.
+All the best street food is being sold here, and you can’t try it all in one day.
+I’m sure of this since there are too many good things to choose from.
+Let’s see some of our picks and taste them for yourself when you are in Hanoi.

-Pho Bo is arguably the most well-known of all Vietnamese soups.
-It was inspired by French settlers who commonly ate beef, where Vietnamese traditionally preferred pork, chicken, and fish (whilst using cattle as work animals).
-Since the beginning of the twentieth century, the number of soup kitchens has risen significantly and Pho Bo has become the favorite dish for breakfast and dinner in Hanoi, and throughout Vietnam.
+Pho Bo is arguably the most well-known Vietnamese soup.
+It was inspired by French settlers who commonly ate beef, whereas Vietnamese traditionally preferred pork, chicken, and fish (while using cattle as work animals).
+Since the beginning of the twentieth century, the number of soup kitchens has risen significantly, and Pho Bo has become the favourite dish for breakfast, lunch, and dinner in Hanoi and throughout Vietnam.

 - Pho Manh Cuong: 23 Hang Muoi Street (google map)